 LinkedIn: Empowering Students to Narrate Their Own Success Stories

-In 2022, 9th-grade students entering high school were born into an age of AI, and have never known a world without social media, and mobile devices.
+In 2022, 9th-grade students entering high school were born into an age of AI.
+They have never known a world without social media, and mobile devices.
 Despite the technological advances that have transformed the ways in which we live, work, and communicate, their school experience resembles a century-old experience.

 Reid Hoffman and Ben Casnocha in their book “The Startup of You: Adapt, Take Risks, Grow Your Network, and Transform Your Career,” propose that everyone treat their career like a startup by embracing an entrepreneurial mindset.

 This does not mean that everyone becomes an entrepreneur.
-It means that we develop a mindset that allows us to adapt, build networks, and take risks to take advantage of the opportunities that today’s world offers.
+It means that we develop a mindset that allows us to adapt and build networks.
+And take risks to take advantage of the opportunities that today’s world offers.

 Imagine if every student introduced themselves as: